 Atty.
-Ricardo J. Romulo is 82 years old and has been an Independent Director of the Company since 2002.
+Ricardo J. Romulo, Filipino, 83, has been an Independent Director of the Company since 2002.
 A graduate of Harvard Law School, he is the Senior Partner of Romulo Mabanta Buenaventura Sayoc & de Los Angeles Law Offices.
 Positions in other companies that he currently holds are as follows: